Bl0bb3r/nordplaner-junior-test/README.md

 * The delete feature was not implemented.
 It was intended that in combination with mui datagrid checkboxes removal of one or more items should be implemented.
 * Dark mode feature was not implemented.
 I stopped my endeavours here as I realized, I should probably continue with the actual assignment.
 However it should be very simple to add.
 * I just forgot that i forgot to format the time from number to our specific time format.
-This could be done using a framework that handles and reformats Date objects or unic time numbers.
+This could be done using a framework that handles and reformats Date objects or unix time numbers.
 There is also a built in formatter for this, but if I remember correctly that can not format it to 24 hour mode.

 Enjoy and cheers,
 Andreas